SAMSInstitute/VisIt_Macrophyte/README.md

 ## Analyze IBAMR data via VisIt/Python

+This code is not yet ready for public consumption, and is not general in any way.
+It only properly runs on my computer to parse the Macrophyte data.

 ### Parsing IBAMR data into average velocities
 - You must be running Python 2.7 to parse data from IBAMR.
 - You must have VisIt installed
-- You must edit the Python file with the correct system path to the visit lib/site-packages folder
+- You must edit the Python file with the correct system path to the VisIt lib/site-packages folder on your computer

 collect_avgs_py27.py is for parsing a single IBAMR simulation collect_avgs_loop.py is for looping over several IBAMR simulations, parsing